Subject: Temporomandibular Disorders

 Reversible intraoral appliances may be considered medically necessary in selected cases only when there is evidence of clinically significant masticatory impairment with documented pain and/or loss of function.
 Prolonged (greater than six months) application of TMD/J intraoral appliances is not considered medically necessary unless, upon individual case review, documentation is provided that supports prolonged intraoral appliance use.
 Note: Appliances for bruxism are typically excluded under Aetna medical plans (please check benefit plan descriptions), but may be covered under dental plans.
 Only one oral splint or appliance is considered medically necessary for TMD/TMJ therapy.

 For plans that cover intraoral appliances, adjustments of intraoral appliances performed within six months of initial appliance therapy are considered medically necessary, while adjustments performed after six months are subject to review to determine necessity and appropriateness.
 More than four adjustments or adjustments that are done more than one year after placement of the initial appliance are subject to review.
 Note: Replacement of a lost, missing or stolen intraoral appliance is not covered.
-Replacement (for other reasons) or repair is subject to review to determine necessity and appropriateness.
+Intra-oral appliances for the treatment of headaches or trigeminal neuralgia are considered experimental and investigational, as there is insufficient data on the effectiveness of this therapy.
+See CPB 688 -- Intra-oral Appliances for Headaches and Trigeminal Neuralgia.

 - Physical Therapy: